"First Bloom" Garden Design Contest

 Contact: Dan Ng, 435.834.4740

-LOCAL KIDS ENTER “FIRST BLOOM” NATIONWIDE GARDEN DESIGN CONTEST THROUGH SAN FRANCISCO MARITIME NATIONAL HISTORICAL PARK AND THE NATIONAL PARK FOUNDATION
+LOCAL KIDS ENTER “FIRST BLOOM” NATIONWIDE GARDEN DESIGN CONTEST THROUGH BRYCE CANYON NATIONAL PARK AND THE NATIONAL PARK FOUNDATION

 Online Voting Open Through May 28 at www.first-bloom.org

-Winning Design Will Earn The First Bloom Group an Overnight Trip to a National Park
+The First Bloom Group with Winning Design Will Win an Overnight Trip to a National Park

-San Francisco, CA (April 28, 2010) – Local youth from the Boys & Girls Clubs of San Francisco are competing in the National Park Foundation’s First Bloom garden design contest.
+WASHINGTON, DC (April 26, 2010) – Local youth from the Escalante Future Scientists are competing in the National Park Foundation’s First Bloom garden design contest.
 First Bloom gives 4th- 6th grade youth around the country firsthand experience in national parks.
-Park rangers at San Francisco Maritime National Historical Park have worked with the youth all year, teaching important conservation lessons including the difference between native and invasive plant species.
-Now, through May 28, 2010, the public is invited to vote on garden designs, and the First Bloom group with the most votes will win a free trip to a national park!
+Park rangers and the education specialist at Bryce Canyon National Park have worked with the youth all year, teaching important conservation lessons including the difference between native and invasive plant species.
+Now, through May 28, 2010, the public is invited to vote on garden designs, the First Bloom group with the most votes will win a free trip to a national park.